Patar25/HubSpot-For-Info/README.md

 - If you want to upload the watched directory when watch starts: hs watch <src> <dest> --initial-upload hs watch my-theme my-theme --initial-upload

+  IF YOU ARE GETTING ERRORS LIKE "code EACCESS" - ADD "sudo" BEFORE THE NPM INSTALL E.G "sudo npm install -g @hubspot/cms-cli"